Religion and personality: Five-factor model of personality

 The Big Five are good for correlating with religiosity, because each trait is orthogonal, or completely independent from one another.
 In having the ability to separate each essential trait from the other, it is possible to study each personality characteristic and how it relates to religiosity.

 Studying the psychology of religion through as it relates to personality is not a new idea, however.
 There has been research to both support and refute the ability of personality traits to explain religious or spiritual involvement.
 Research using Eysenck's model has found that religiosity in general is associated with low Openness to Experience, as well as low psychoticism, a factor associated inversely with Agreeableness and Conscientiousness.
 A review of studies examined the relations between the FFM and measures of religiosity, spiritual maturity, religious fundamentalism, and extrinsic religion.
 General religiosity was mainly related to Agreeableness and Conscientiousness of the Big Five traits.
 The same was found in a second review, which also noted that the relationship was consistent across different dimensions of religiosity, different cultures, and different measures of the Big Five.
 The relationship, however, appeared to be weaker in young adults than the rest of the adult population.
 Additionally, there was a weak positive correlation with Extraversion, and a very small but significant relationship with low Openness to Experience.
 This same study also found that the two different concepts of religiosity and spirituality both involve an overall compassionate attitude towards others and positively correlates with Agreeableness.
 Open, mature religiosity and spirituality were associated with high Openness to Experience, Extraversion, Agreeableness, and Conscientiousness, and with low Neuroticism.
 Religious fundamentalism was associated with higher Agreeableness, and lower Neuroticism and lower Openness to Experience.
 Because of these findings, those with higher religiosity scores seemed to be more altruistic and more well behaved.
 However, this correlation is pretty small.
 It is not known if religious people tend to be better behaved or if better behaved people are more attracted to religion.
 Extrinsic religiosity was associated with higher Neuroticism but unrelated to the other personality factors.
 Levels of Neuroticism among religiousness vary, with European samples exhibiting higher levels than in the United States, which was speculated to be due to the dominance of Catholicism in European samples.

+Another study done on a group of Canadian university students, noted some differences between men and women as it related to their religiosity scores.
+According to this study, women tended to be more religious than men, but both men and women showed positive correlations of agreeableness and conscientiousness when compared to their religious involvement.
+Women who reported having no religious affiliation scored significantly higher in Neuroticism than those affiliated with a formal religion.